FernandoLpz/Text-Classification-CNN-PyTorch/README.md

 [![Linkedin][linkedin-shield]][linkedin-url]

 # Text Classification with CNNs in PyTorch
 The aim of this repository is to show a baseline model for text classification through convolutional neural networks in the PyTorch framework.
+The architecture implemented in this model was inspired by the one proposed in the paper: <a href="https://arxiv.org/pdf/1408.5882.pdf">Convolutional Neural Networks for Sentence Classification</a>.

+If you want to understand the details about how this model was created, take a look at this very clear and detailed explanation: [insert medium link]

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents